 Which were the most difficult challenges?
 Any time did you feel at your wits' end?

-The hardest part was getting almost halfway through the exam
+- The hardest part was getting almost halfway through the exam and not

 What would you recommend to those who want to get this certification?